AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 animations found in Attorney Online, may be played.
 These events are managed solely by the server as overlays.

+## Markup language

+A markup language may be considered to be used in IC for control of a character during dialogue.
+However, its design would complicate the core so much that it would rather not be implemented.

 ## Messages

 Instead of a "convoluted" virtual machine (see VNVM section), the core will be